reach-sh/reach-lang/docs/src/tut/mkt/index.md

 No more changes would be done to the frontend file.
 Like always, the frontend has to be connected to the backend file for all these to work.
-Go back to the backend file.
+Head back to the backend file.

 #### {#tut-mkt-Interaction-advance-connect} Connect the frontend to the backend